RaminMammadzada/tracking-api/README.md

     DB_PASSWORD='your_mysql_password'
 ```

-Create database with Sequelize-cli command
+Create a database with the Sequelize-cli command

 ```
   npx sequelize-cli db:create